 Petroleum Engineer

-Personal service providers take the most sick days?
+- Personal service providers take the most sick days?
+(81,000 sick workers in 2011)

-Bio-technology is the happiest job field in America.
+- Bio-technology is the happiest job field in America.
 Making up only 2% of the work force.

-More people rate feeling a sense of accomplishment higher than income and financial success when it come to achieving the American Dream.
+- More people rate “feeling a sense of accomplishment” higher than “income and financial success” when it come to achieving the American Dream.